HeRAMS-WHO/herams-i18n/docs/index.rst

 Users with the permissions to edit dashboards can modify charts and maps directly from within the dashboard.

- .. tip: To modify the order of dashboard pages or rename a page, see `here <#update-a-dashboard-page>`_.
+.. tip:: To modify the order of dashboard pages or rename a page, see `here <#update-a-dashboard-page>`_.

 1. Open the dashboard and navigate to the element you would like to change.
 2. In the top right corner of the element you would like to change, you should see a |pencil-thin| icon.
 Right-click the icon to open the element's configuration page.